Barissa-Imran/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 - 2. Filter states by user input

 script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

+- 3. SQL Injection...

+script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+But this time, write one that is safe from MySQL injections!